Back to blog

 3. Use Data-Driven Attribution Instead of Last-Click

-The default “last-click” attribution model is outdated.
+The default "last-click" attribution model is outdated.
 It fails to account for the full customer journey, especially across multiple devices and channels.
-Google Ads now recommends switching to Data-Driven Attribution (DDA) — and for good reason.
+Google Ads now strongly recommends switching to Data-Driven Attribution (DDA) — and for good reason.

-According to Google internal data (2025):
+According to Google internal data (2026):

-• Campaigns using DDA instead of last-click saw an average 15% increase in ROAS
+• Campaigns using DDA instead of last-click saw an average 17% increase in ROAS

 • DDA improved bidding efficiency and channel synergy, especially for top-of-funnel keywords